Image of man yelling into phone

 The Ipsos Consumer Tracker asks Americans questions about culture, the economy and the forces that shape our lives.
 Here's one thing we learned this week.

-Why we asked: At SXSW I did a demo for a personal data security start-up that just received $375m in funding.
+Why we asked: At SXSW I did a demo for a personal data security start-up that just received $375 million in funding.
 Clearly, investors think there’s a market here.
 The demo was clever.
 You text a number, and then get a phone call back that tells you your name, address and Social Security number.
 To make you feel better, they gave you a cute plush squirrel.
 Yeah, my info is out there.
 I feel like everyone’s is.
 But do other folks think that?

 What we found: Half of Americans report being victim of a scam or ID theft of some sort in the last year.
 That’s a pretty widespread phenomenon, and it’s a 10-point increase since we asked last in April 2024.
 (Note: We’re reading this by the inverse of “none of these” since it was a select-all.)